SSAGESLabs/PySAGES/docs/source/index.rst

 No compromises in usability and speed for enhanced-sampling methods!
 --------------------------------------------------------------------

-PySAGES addresses these challenges by offering a python interface between highly optimized simulation engines and the researcher to implement collective variables and enhance-sampling methods.
+PySAGES addresses these challenges by offering a python interface between highly optimized simulation engines and the researcher to implement collective variables and enhanced-sampling methods.
 However, PySAGES already provides an extensible framework to compute collective variables and to perform enhanced-sampling molecular dynamics simulations to discover reaction pathways and estimate free energies.
 Most research objectives are achievable by using these implemented collective variables and methods.
 PySAGES connects these methods automatically to a highly optimized simulation back.